Some things in life are inevitable.

 So here are some tips if you’re heading to Somerset House to watch a film in the middle of the summer’s worst rain storm.

 Arrive early to get a good spot.
 Preferably not behind the people who have built a sizable (but nevertheless impressive) tent structure out of umbrellas; all of which will fly backwards into your face when a gust of wind hits.

 Spend £5 on sub-standard plastic ponchos from the Pound Shop in an array of slightly embarrassing colours before you arrive.
-Happily, the folk at Somerset House will supply you with free plastic macs complete with a “Film4″ logo on the back, so everyone knows you spent £18 to watch a film in the rain.
+Happily, the folk at Somerset House supplied us with free plastic macs complete with a “Film4” logo on the back, so everyone knew we’d spent £18 to watch a film in the rain.
 That being said, the poncho not only makes for a water repelling device, but a fashionable yet functional souvenir, too.

 Bring booze – lots of booze – but not in cans or glass containers.
 In lieu of decanted Lambrini, we recommend a selection of Your Mate’s Finest Homemade Punch in an Evian bottle (ingredients: everything), several litres of ready mixed G&T and of course, a flask of coffee mixed with Baileys to warm the cockles.

 Forget to bring an entire pack of bin liners.
 Wrap your pillows in them.
 Lay them beneath your picnic blanket.
 Use them as a sleeping bag.
 Fashion them into a hat.
 Wear them on your feet.
 Put them everywhere.
 Remember, when Ryan Gosling is on the screen, no one will judge you for using kitchen basics to keep dry.